University of California, San Diego Performance-Based Skills Assessment: History

 While everyday functioning has long been known to be affected in those with schizophrenia, the focus of testing and treatment had traditionally been on the symptoms of psychosis.
 As everyday functioning is fundamental for patients with cognitive impairment, the focal point has shifted towards accurate assessment of everyday functional capabilities.

 Self-reporting or observations by a clinician have been the most common instruments used to assess everyday functioning, but these methods have weaknesses.
 For example, when using the self-report method, interference by the subject's psychopathy in the perception of their abilities can cause results to be distorted, and in the case of clinicians’ ratings, patients are typically only observed for a short duration, so clinicians may not be capable of comprehensively evaluating the patient's ability to perform daily tasks.

 Dr. Thomas L. Patterson created the University of California, San Diego (UCSD) Performance-Based Skills Assessment (UPSA) to provide clinicians with a standardized set of tasks to assess a participant's real-world abilities.
 During an UPSA evaluation, participants perform every day activities under a clinician's direction.
 As a performance-based assessment, the UPSA has been found to be less vulnerable to error than self-report by the participant as it doesn't rely on the participant's level of awareness of their own abilities.
 The UPSA has been shown to be predictive of outcomes such as employment status, independence, and social skills, and shows a strong correlation with neuropsychological deficits.

 Description

-The UPSA is a role-play test in which participants are asked to utilize props to demonstrate how well they perform every day activities.
-Depending on the version, the UPSA is a paper-and-pen or electronic cognitive assessment that evaluates up to 6 domains of every day functioning:
+The UPSA is a role-play test in which participants are asked to utilize props to demonstrate how well they perform everyday activities.
+Depending on the version, the UPSA is a paper-and-pen or electronic cognitive assessment that evaluates up to 6 domains of everyday functioning: